patriciomacadden/hobbit/README.md

   end

   get '/' do
-    halt 401, body: 'This will be the body' unless session['user_id'] end end
+    halt 401, 'This will be the body' unless session['user_id'] end end
 ```